In a word: No. Whole30 is a restrictive diet, and therefore not safe for people with an eating disorder.

 Whole30 leverages social media very effectively

-Whole30 is a marketing machine, and it is extremely successful with social media marketing.
+This company was started by a blogger and it is an Internet marketing machine.
+It is extremely successful with social media marketing.
 Psychologically, we are very susceptible to social media marketing by peers, who we inherently trust more than companies.

 The Whole30 company knows this and has created graphics and hashtags to help people promote the fact that they are “good” because they are on the Whole30 diet.
 They also leverage their Whole30-certified coaches on how to use social media to promote their coaching services and events.
 This peer-based marketing is extremely effective and we are very susceptible to it.